Km-Warda/MultiCloudDevOpsProject/README.md

+#The project is on the dev Branch

-# Introduction
+## Introduction
-This project serves as a comprehensive guide to a }loud DevOps workflow.
+This project serves as a comprehensive guide to a Cloud DevOps workflow.
 Leveraging Terraform for infrastructure provisioning, Ansible for configuration management, Docker for containerization, this project aims to showcase best practices for cloud-native development and deployment.

 ### 1. Terraform Setup
 #### Customize Variables